-The primary end-market for RUPS is the North American railroad industry, which has a large installed base of wood crossties that require periodic replacement.
-As a result, demand for crossties has historically been relatively stable.
+The primary end-market for RUPS is the North American railroad industry, which has a significant installed base of approximately 500 million wood crossties that require periodic replacement.
+As a result, demand has historically been relatively stable in the range of 21-25 million wood crossties annually.
 We sell treated and untreated wood products, rail joint bars and services primarily to the railroad markets in the United States and Canada, and utility poles to the utility sector in Australia.
 We also operate a railroad services business that conducts engineering, design, repair and inspection services primarily for railroad bridges in the U.S. and Canada.

 The supply of untreated crossties can vary at times based upon weather conditions in addition to other factors.
 In 2013 and 2014, the availability of untreated crossties was reduced below normal levels due to increased demand for hardwood lumber in alternative markets such as construction and crane mats for the oil and gas industry.
 Supply increased in 2015 due to a combination of the softening of demand for crane mats, and increased pricing for crossties that motivated sawmills to direct a higher level of production to the railroad industry.
 Despite the recent improved supply environment, inventory levels of hardwood lumber in certain regions of the U.S. are still depleted and in need of replenishing, which at current rates, are expected to be achieved by mid-2017.
 We have a nationwide wood procurement team that maintains close working relationships with a network of hardwood crosstie concentration yards.
 The first component of our revenue stream occurs when we procure the untreated crossties, on behalf of our customers, at a nominal markup.
 This practice provides the railroad customers with an assured level of inventory and minimizes our working capital usage as untreated crossties go through a six- to nine-month air seasoning process before they are ready to be pressure treated.
-Subsequent to the air seasoning period, the next phase provides higher-margin revenues for the RUPS segment through treating crossties, switch ties and various types of lumber used for railroad bridges and crossings.
+Subsequent to the air seasoning period, the next phase provides value-added services for the RUPS segment through treating crossties, switch ties and various types of lumber used for railroad bridges and crossings.
+The processes include creosote-only treatment as well as a combination of creosote and borate treatments.
 During any given year, there is a seasonal effect in the winter months on our crosstie business depending on weather conditions for harvesting lumber and installation.